Sieep-Coding/Sieep-Coding/README.md

 ## Hello!
 My name is Nick Stambaugh.

-I am a professional data analyst and software developer.
-I currently reside in Grand Rapids, Michigan with my dog Bruce.
+I am a seasoned data analyst and software developer based in Grand Rapids, Michigan, with proficiency in business intelligence, data analytics, and market research.

-I have over 3 years experience providing valuable insights, intelligence, & analytics to help businesses grow in a variety of industries such as economic development, healthcare, and manufacturing.
+Over the past three years, I have successfully provided valuable intelligence and analytics across diverse sectors including economic development, healthcare, and manufacturing.

+My focus has recently shifted towards systems programming and full-stack development, where I continue to leverage my skills to create solutions.

 <div align='center'>